-Guidance for candidates for PhD by Publication
+Guidance for candidates for PhD or MD by Publication

 Why PhD by publication?

 The publication route is offered only to staff, as an alternative to the standard PhD or MD route.
 It is designed to enable recognition of the research activities of those members of staff who have published work but have not completed a PhD or MD.
 Prospective applicants should first ensure that they refer to the appropriate University Regulations for PhD or MD by Publication.

 It is suggested that prospective applicants have an early discussion with their Head of Department, or appropriate delegate, prior to making a formal application.
 Since only work that has been published is eligible for submission, the discussion should be around the coherence and substance of the work and the practicality of producing a suitable commentary.
 Where the applicant is considering submitting co-authored work the discussion should include whether the candidate has made a sufficiently substantial individual contribution to work that has been published collaboratively.

 The applicant must discuss their plans with their departmental PG Tutor before completing the Application for Admission as a University Staff Candidate form, ensuring that they tick the 'PhD/MD by Publication' route, and return this to the Admissions Secretary along with:

 - Brief outline of the content of your thesis

 - A copy of your University of Sheffield contract